DTW examines XJ40’s turbulent conception and asks, was this the last Jaguar?

-Taken as a single model line, the Jaguar XJ40 appears likely to remain the best-selling XJ series ever.
 Billed at launch as the Jag without tears; a high-tech culmination of an unprecedented level of proving in some of the world’s most hostile environments, the 1986 XJ40-series represented a new beginning for an embattled marque; XJ40’s 22-year career from conception to retirement encapsulating probably the most tumultuous period in the company’s history.